oras-project/oras-go/README.md

 primary staging ground for the
 [ORAS Artifacts Specification](https://github.com/oras-project/artifacts-spec),
 changes are expected to occur regularly to meet new requirements.
-This will likely introduce backward-incompatible changes, resulting in a new major version of the library (`2`).
+Any backward-incompatible changes will follow our [versioning policy](#versioning) and be reserved for the next major version of the library (`2`), which users may opt into.

 If you are seeking new features over stability, you should use the `main` branch (or a specific commit hash) when including the ORAS